Microeconomics in Context

 can I get the textbook and supplementary materials?

-View the Table of Contents, as well as Sample Course Outlines that suggest how a course could be tailored to emphasize various concerns (such as neoclassical concepts, ecological issues, behavioral economics, and more).
+View the Table of Contents, as well as Sample Course Outlines that suggest how a course could be tailored to emphasize various topics (such as neoclassical concepts, ecological issues, behavioral economics, and more).

 are the authors?